ridhwandll/ridhwandll.github.io/RidSite/content/posts/ProudISCians.md

 ![cake2](/images/anasisc.jpg)

-Funny how I write all these stuff and no one reads, I got nothing to do...\
+Funny how I write and make all these stuff and got no one to read, it's only me, I got nothing to do in breaks...\
 Bet all these will be fun to see after entrance.